DNA64/SuperHakchi/README.md

 ![alt txt](https://github.com/DNA64/SuperHakchi/blob/master/hakchi2_filezilla.png "Example 6")

-Navigate to `/var/lib/hakchi/rootfs/usr/share/games/` and copy the game folder we just created `CLV-P-DNA64` onto the SNES Classic system.
-Power the SNES Classic off, wait a moment and then turn it back on.
+In the FTP client Navigate to `/var/lib/hakchi/rootfs/usr/share/games/` and copy the game folder we just created `CLV-P-DNA64` onto the SNES Classic system.
+Once the transfer completes power the SNES Classic off, wait a moment and then turn it back on.
 Browse the list for your newly added game!

 If you don't see it, double check the .desktop file and make sure everything is correct.
 If it still doesn't show up, review the guide or try a different game.
+See below for more on this.

 Now repeat the process to install more games. - Enjoy! :)

 #### Oops!
 I think I broke it?
 If you get a C7, C8 or other error simply delete the last game you copied over from the system and power the system off.
 When you turn it back on you shouldn't get an error.
-If you do and you don't want to troubleshoot it, you can just flash the original kernel you dumped earlier back to the console using Hakchi2.
+You can also try copying and renaming images from a working game to ruleout any issues with your images.
+Compare your `.desktop` file to mine as well.
+If you do get and error and you don't want to troubleshoot it, you can just flash the original kernel you dumped earlier back to the console using Hakchi2, but before you do that backup your game saves!
+Some users are reporting loosing game saves after reverting back to the original kernel.
+Saves can be found in `/var/lib/clover/profiles/0`.

 Special Thanks to **[ClusterM](http://clusterrr.com/)** and **[MadMonkey1907](https://www.reddit.com/user/madmonkey1907)** for creating Hakchi2 and devoting so much of their free time to the project and **[Valter](http://gbatemp.net/members/valter.381712/)** for his Python ROM Scripts.